 Common thought would steer you the way of Central and Southeast Asia.
 It is known that cannabis as a naturally occurring plant finds its ancestral roots in that region.
 Thailand and Laos, India and Persia, the spread of the hemp has seemed to bleed out from that central Asian region to the crest of the Mediterranean and farther west into Europe.
 As western history would tell it, only after travelers from Europe made their way into Africa were tobacco and cannabis introduced into the various cultures of the continent.
 Portuguese by way of Persia.
 Dutch by way of Portugal.
 Lots of western peoples divulging the secrets of the world to others.

-Like most fairy tales, this is fucking bullshit.
+Like most fairy tales, this is untrue.
 As archaeologists learn more and ask better questions, not only does it grow vastly clearer that marijuana-use predates western influence in Africa, but also that the use of water pipes predates the introduction of tobacco and any western influence in the land by a cool hundred years, at least.

 Earliest written record of bong-use dates back to the Ming Dynasty of the 16th century.
 It is pretty undeniable that cannabis and hemp were in heavy rotation in China and the greater region at the time.
 What hasn’t really been recorded, is the use of similar water devices and pipes in Ethiopia and other parts of eastern and central Africa– carbon dated to as early as the 1300s.